sureshvenkatesan/nexus_asset_file_creator/README.md

                                 WHERE  NAME = '<repo-name>')) ;
 ```

-This wull generate a list of artifact paths:
+This will generate a list of artifact paths:

 ```
 /testgp/tested/v12/testad-v12.jar